Web Development for Beginners >

 That was a lot of CSS and wrapping your head around things, but look where we started and where we’re at right now!
 That’s the power of a few lines of CSS.

-We suggest you go through the course material for the day once again, perhaps a couple of hours later, and see if there was anything you didn’t understand the first time but now you did.
+We suggest you go through the course material once again, perhaps a couple of hours later, and see if there was anything you didn’t understand the first time but now you did.
 We believe that you can extract more from the course the more you're exposed to the course material.

 • Change the color of the "submit" button to something that suits the overall theme of the page (you’ll need to use the background-color CSS property here)